vladfeigin/llm-agents-evaluation/README.md

 ## Project Description

 This project provides the framework of developing and evaluating LLM-based applications.
 It includes a conversational bot, the RAG Agent, which allows users to ask questions about the content in their documents.
-The RAG Agent serves as an example of an LLM agent being evaluated.
+The RAG Agent serves solely as an example of an LLM agent being evaluated.
 The project showcases effective methods for monitoring and evaluating LLM-based applications, with a strong emphasis on robust evaluation techniques.
+In addition, the project provides tools to generate multiple agent configurations (variants) and evaluate them to find the best performing one.
+An agent configuration (variant) is a YAML file that contains all important agent parameters such as prompts, LLM, model parameters, and more.

 ### Project Structure And Modules